-41. Untraced Shareholders
+40. Untraced Shareholders

-- (A) The company can sell any certificated shares at the best price reasonably obtainable at the time of the sale if:- - (i) during the 12 years before the earliest of the notices referred to in (ii) below, the shares have been in issue, at least three cash dividends have become payable on the shares and no dividend has been cashed during that period; - (ii) after the 12 year period, the company has published a notice, stating that it intends to sell the shares.
-The notice must have appeared in a national newspaper in the United Kingdom and in a local newspaper appearing in the area in the United Kingdom which includes the postal address held by the company for serving notices relating to those shares; and - (iii) during the 12 year period and for three months after the last of the notices referred to in (ii) above appear, the company has not heard from the shareholder or any person entitled to the shares by law. - (B) To sell any shares in this way, the directors can appoint anyone to transfer the shares.
+- (A) The company can sell any certificated shares at the best price reasonably obtainable at the time of the sale if:- - (i) for a 12-year period, (a) the shares have been in issue either as certificated shares or as CREST shares, (b) at least three cash dividends have become payable on the shares, and (c) no dividend has been cashed during that period or otherwise satisfied by the transfer of funds to a bank account or through CREST: - (ii) after the 12-year period, the company has sent a notice to the last known address the company has for the relevant shareholder or to the address at which the company can give notices under these articles, stating that it intends to sell the shares.
+Before sending such notice, the company must have used such efforts as it considers reasonable to trace the relevant shareholder or person entitled to the shares by law; and - (iii) during the 12-year period and for three months after sending the notice referred to in (ii) above, the company has not heard from the relevant shareholder or any person entitled to the shares by law. - (B) The company can also sell at the best price reasonably obtainable at the time of the sale any additional certificated shares in the company issued either as certificated shares or as CREST shares in right of any share to which paragraph (A) applies (or in right of any share so issued), if the criteria in paragraph (A)(ii) and (iii) are satisfied in relation to the additional shares (but as if the words "after the 12-year period" were omitted from paragraph (A)(ii) and the words "during the 12-year period and" were omitted from paragraph (A)(iii)) and no dividend has been cashed on these shares or otherwise satisfied by the transfer of funds to a bank account or through CREST. - (C) To sell any shares in this way, the directors can appoint anyone to transfer the shares.
 This transfer will be just as effective as if it had been signed by the holder, or by a person who is entitled to the shares by law.
-The person to whom the shares are transferred will not be bound to concern himself as to what is done with the purchase moneys nor will his ownership be affected even if the sale is irregular or invalid in any way. - (C) The proceeds of sale will belong to the company, but it must pay an amount equal to the sale proceeds less the costs of the sale to the shareholder who could not be traced, or to the person who is entitled to his shares by law, if that shareholder, or person, asks for it. - (D) After the sale, the company must record the name of the shareholder, or (if known) the person who would have been entitled to the shares by law, as a creditor for the money in its accounts.
+Any persons to whom the shares are transferred will not be bound to concern themselves as to what is done with the purchase moneys nor will their ownership be affected even if the sale is irregular or invalid in any way. - (D) The proceeds of sale will belong to the company, but it must pay an amount equal to the sale proceeds less the costs of the sale to the shareholder who could not be traced, or to the person who is entitled to such shareholder's shares by law, if that shareholder, or person, asks for it unless and until forfeited under this article. - (E) After the sale, the company must record the name of the shareholder, or (if known) the person who would have been entitled to the shares by law, as a creditor for the money in its accounts.
 The company will not be a trustee of the money and will not be liable to pay interest on it.
 The company can use the money, and any money earned by using the money, for its business or in any other way that the directors decide.
+If no valid claim for the money has been received by the company during a period of two years from the date on which the relevant shares were sold by the company under this article, the money will be forfeited and will belong to the company.